(Please click above if you want to share my work. Thanks!)

 “The most impressive attribute of Seth is his steadfast dedication.
 He has never given up on our daughter, even when she has become overwhelmed and wanted to give up.
 He has taught her to believe in herself.
 She is now graduating and will walk in the December ceremony.
 She could not have done it without him.” – Bonnie Auerbach, Los Angeles, CA

-As you know, I’m Seth, an Executive Function Coach, Education Consultant & Advocate out of Santa Monica, CA.
+As you know, I’m Seth, an Executive Function Coach, Education Consultant & Advocate.

 In my blog I teach you exactly how I empower outside-the-box learners to navigate a baffling educational landscape so they can successfully launch a great future after school.
 Those are the essential steps; Empower students to navigate so they can successfully launch!
 These steps apply at any age, Elementary-College.

-Look, struggling students are often misunderstood, usually as a result of deep systemic dysfunction (in other words, schools may look great on the surface, but can be way off course behind the scenes).
+Struggling students are often misunderstood, usually as a result of deep systemic dysfunction (in other words, schools may look great on the surface, but can be off course behind the scenes).
 Many of these kids are seen as lazy, unmotivated or uncaring, which couldn’t be further from the truth.
-These kids are expected to conform to an outdated system rather than the system conforming to the legitimate needs of divergent learners.
+These kids are expected to conform to an outdated system rather than the system conforming to the legitimate needs of neurodiverse learners.

-This stuff drives me crazy, because it causes a ton of unnecessary suffering, for far too many students, and this can literally knock them off course in life, (which can take people decades to recover from.)
+This drives me crazy, because it causes a ton of unnecessary suffering, for far too many students, way too often, and this can literally knock them off course in life, (which can take people decades to recover from.)
 Education is not a game.

 “Life ain’t a dress rehearsal.”
 We need to do right by our kids, and in this day & age, it can be hard to even know what that means.
 But my blog is meant to help you cut through the noise & get results that matter.
 It’s all about a little-known, yet absolutely critical concept called Executive Function.